The Last Sailing of the Henry Charles Morgan in Six Pieces of Scrimshaw (1841)

 This last piece in the collection is delicate in size, yet sturdy in nature, harder than most calcium-based bone, yet carved upon nonetheless.
 It possesses a nacreous quality, its coloring a grey-purple sheen like an oncoming storm.
 Where lines have been carved into the surface, the bone – if that is what it is – shows silver-white, like the full moon.

 The etching on the final piece is cruder, with none of the artistry of the other pieces, suggesting it might have been rendered by a different hand.
 It shows the Henry Charles Morgan sailing toward a horizon marked by the curve of the setting sun.
 Debris, including what appears to be human remains, litter the water in its wake, along with two lifeboats, one carrying three men, the other appearing empty.

 Of the Henry Charles Morgan itself, no further record exists.
 Both lifeboats eventually reached separate shores, one bearing a lone corpse, the other the canvas sack containing these six pieces of scrimshaw.
 The ultimate fate of the ship, the remaining crew, and their strange captive or guest, remains unknown.

 About the Author

 A.C.
-Wise‘s fiction has appeared in Clarkesworld, Apex, Shimmer, and the Year’s Best Dark Fantasy and Horror 2015, among other places.
+Wise‘s fiction has appeared in Clarkesworld, Apex, Shimmer, Tor.com, and The Best Horror of the Year Volume 10, among other places.
 The podcast version of her story Final Girl Theory, which appeared at Pseudopod, was a finalist for the 2013 Parsec Awards.
 Additionally, her work has won the Sunburst Award for Excellence in Canadian Literature of the Fantastic, as well as twice more being a finalist for the award, and has been a finalist for the Lambda Literary Award.

 About the Narrator